ffAudio/FFmpegBuild/README.md

 ```
 and it should work out of the box.

+Sometimes repeated builds can fail spuriously; if in doubt, try deleting your builds directory and reconfiguring.

+TO DO: Windows - seems to require MinGW-w64, according to https://www.ffmpeg.org/platform.html#toc-Native-Windows-compilation-using-MinGW-or-MinGW_002dw64
-TO DO: Windows, iOS and Android
+TO DO: iOS and Android